mashu/ImmuneDiscover.jl/docs/src/index.md

 ### Hamming output
 The output is a compressed TSV file with the following columns:
-- gene: The gene of the allele.
+- `gene`: The gene of the allele.
-- prefix: The prefix sequence of the allele.
+- `prefix`: The prefix sequence of the allele.
-- middle: The sequence of the allele.
+- `middle`: The sequence of the allele.
-- suffix: The suffix sequence of the allele.
+- `suffix`: The suffix sequence of the allele.
-- count: The number of reads matching the allele.
+- `count`: The number of reads matching the allele.
-- allele_name: The new name of the allele.
+- `allele_name`: The new name of the allele.
-- case: The case (donor) containing the allele.
+- `case`: The case (donor) containing the allele.
-- well: The well on the plate.
+- `well`: The well on the plate.

 Note that `count` refers to the combined occurrences of `prefix`, `middle`, and `suffix` having the middle part best matching the database sequence.